 As a condition of the use of Law School facilities, we are required by the Association of American Law Schools, of which the Law School is a member, to ask that you provide us with assurance of your intent to observe the principles of non-discrimination on the basis of race, color, nationality or ethnic origin, gender, age, disability in either employment or the provision of services, and sexual orientation per se.
 Thank you for your interest in our students and your cooperation in making our program successful.

-Baylor Law is a member of NALP, and follows the NALP Principles and Standards for Law Placement and Recruitment Activities.
-Please see the following link: http://nalp.org/fulltextofnalpprinciplesandstandards.
+Baylor Law is a member of NALP, and follows the NALP Principles for a Fair and Ethical Recruiting Process.
+Please see this link for the full text.

 In addition, Baylor Law has adopted new guidelines in place of the recently modified NALP guidelines.
 The full text of these guidelines will be added to this page at a later date.
 Please see the chart below for a summary:

 |Old NALP Guideline||New NALP Guideline||New Baylor Law Guideline|